healthy-chicken-saladeers/rag_detective/README.md

 - **Deploying the Application:** Kubernetes deployment manifests are used to deploy and manage the application on the cluster.
 The manifests define the properties of the container like the Docker image to use, the number of replicas, networking rules, etc.
 - **Service & Ingress Configuration:** Specify the networking rules and load balancing for the application using Kubernetes Service and Ingress objects.
 - **Autoscaling:** Allow the application to meet traffic needs by automatically adjusting the number of running instances of the application.
 This is achieved through Kubernetes Deployment objects and Horizontal Pod Autoscaler configurations.
-- **Monitoring & Management:** Monitor the performance of your workloads, set up alerts, and debug issues that arise.
+- **Monitoring & Management:** Monitor the performance of workloads, set up alerts, and debug issues that arise.

 Deploying and scaling the RAG Detective App on a Kubernetes cluster managed by GKE allows for for load balancing, failover, and scalability.
 Ansible scripts help to keep track of our infrastructure and set up automated deployments.

 If our app were to go viral, Kubernetes would help our app scale with the increase in traffic.
 For example, if 10,000 people were using the site on a given day, the Kubernetes cluster on Google Kubernetes Engine (GKE) is designed to dynamically adjust and scale to meet the demand.
 Here's how the scaling process would likely occur:

 #### Node Scaling:
-   - If your cluster is configured with Auto Scaling enabled, GKE will automatically add more nodes to the cluster to handle the increased load.
-These nodes are added based on resource utilization metrics, ensuring that there's enough computational capacity to run your application.
+   - If the cluster is configured with Auto Scaling enabled, GKE will automatically add more nodes to the cluster to handle the increased load.
+These nodes are added based on resource utilization metrics, ensuring that there's enough computational capacity to run the application.

 #### Pod Scaling:
    - Kubernetes Horizontal Pod Autoscaler (HPA) will come into play.
-HPA monitors the resource utilization of your pods (e.g., CPU or memory) and adjusts the number of pod replicas to maintain a specified target utilization.
+HPA monitors the resource utilization of the pods (e.g., CPU or memory) and adjusts the number of pod replicas to maintain a specified target utilization.
 If the current utilization is high, HPA will scale up the number of pod replicas to distribute the load.

 #### Load Balancing:
    - Kubernetes Services, combined with GKE's integration with Google Cloud Load Balancer, distribute incoming traffic among the available pod replicas.
 This ensures that no single pod or node becomes a bottleneck and that the load is evenly distributed across the cluster.